WordPress/gutenberg/docs/explanations/glossary.md

 ## Block Styles

-The CSS styles that are part of the block, either via its stylesheet to the block or via the block markup itself.
+The CSS styles that are part of the block, either via its stylesheet or via the block markup itself.
 For example, a class attached to the block markup is considered block styles.

 Compare to <a href="global-styles">Global Styles</a>.
 In contraposition to "Global Styles", block styles are sometimes referred to as "Local Styles".